open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ### Nested Activities in the same scope

-You may wish to create a parent-child relationsip in the same scope.
+You may wish to create a parent-child relationship in the same scope.
 Although possible, this is generally not recommended because you need to be careful to end any nested `Activity` when you expect it to end.